Debate on "Is the Infrastructure Sector Really Necessary?"

 Can you comply with personal information protection requirements?

 However, due to the operational culture of the infrastructure department, they rarely pay attention to these issues.
-They focus on tweaking the performance of machines in their comfort zone every day.
-Sometimes they report strange results like "Three engineers spent six months saving the company 50,000 yen, the cost of half a machine."
+They focus on their comfort zone, tweaking the performance of their machines, and sometimes they report strange results like, "Three engineers spent six months saving the company 50,000 yen, the equivalent of half a machine."

 Athena

-Over the past decade, the software engineering industry has undergone a series of slow but steady technological innovations, and the current software industry is very different from 15 years ago.
-However, these technological innovations have not had a dramatic effect like the iPhone or ChatGPT, so many workers have not felt the progress.
-This includes decision makers and engineers in the architecture platform department.
-The lag in philosophy has caused the technology to lag behind, and they have lost their technical advantage over the business department, and in some cases, it has even been reversed.
+Over the past decade, the software engineering industry has undergone a series of slow but steady technological innovations, making the current software industry very different from that of 15 years ago.
+However, these innovations have not had the dramatic impact of the iPhone or ChatGPT, and many workers have not felt the progress.
+This includes decision makers and engineers in the architecture and platform departments.
+Their philosophical lag has led to technological lags, causing them to lose their technological advantage over the business departments, and in some cases, even being overtaken.

 W11

-To be honest, 20 years ago, LAMP configurations were common and many teams were struggling with the C10K problem.
-During that time, BAT (Baidu, Alibaba, Tencent) companies were exploring large-scale service engineering practices, which was valuable in supporting their business growth.
+To be honest, 20 years ago, when LAMP configurations were common and many teams struggled with the C10K problem, BAT companies (Baidu, Alibaba, Tencent) explored large-scale service engineering practices, which were valuable in supporting their business growth.

 But 20 years later, scalability is a solved problem, and the fundamental approach remains largely the same.